Closing certain businesses and venues

 All businesses that are not required by law to close should look critically at their role and operations and must ensure that they take all reasonable measures to ensure that their employees stay 2 metres from each other.

-Advice from CMO is that all non-essential business sectors should close unless and until we can all be clear how operations can be undertaken safely and in a way that is fully compliant with physical distancing.
+Advice from the Chief Medical Officer is that all non-essential business sectors should remain closed unless and until we can all be clear how operations can be undertaken safely and in a way that is fully compliant with physical distancing.

-As such we would advise that all business premises, sites and attractions not required by law to close should close now unless:
+As such we would advise that all business premises, sites and attractions not required by law to close should remain closed unless:

-- essential to the health and welfare of the country during this crisis, or
+- essential to the health and welfare of the country during this crisis (as defined below); or

 - apart from in exceptional circumstances critical to lives and safety, capable of working in a way which is fully consistent with established physical distancing advice